colinfang/GurobiPresolver.jl/README.md

 - `presolved_model` is the presolved `Gurobi.Model`.

 - `variable_mapping` is the many to one mapping of the variables from original model to the presolved model.
-If an original variable is missing from the `varible_mapping`, it means it is fixed and its values are already substituted into the constraints of `presolved_model`.
+If an original variable is missing from it, we can tell it is fixed and its values are already substituted into the constraints of `presolved_model`.

 - `essential_variables` is a set of variables that we don't want the presolver to optimize away, so that later we may add constraints or change objective coefficients w.r.t. them.